Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 6. `View-Edit/Bathymetry`: Best changing level by level in step 7.

-7. `View-Edit/Bathymetry Level View`: Level by level, make sure to avoid isolated ocean grid points where salt could accumulate, which would make the model drift and ultimately crash.
+7. `View-Edit/Bathymetry Level View`: Level by level, make sure to avoid isolated ocean grid points where salt could accumulate, which would make the model drift and ultimately crash (see [section below](https://paleoclim-cnrs.github.io/documentation-model/FOAM/#salt-anomaly)).

-8. `View-Edit/Topography`: can be altered here, but keep in mind that the atmosphere will see a lower-resolution version (only shown when saving).
+8. `View-Edit/Topography`: Topography can be altered here, but keep in mind that the atmosphere will see a lower-resolution version (only shown when saving).
 What you see in the topography seen by the coupler.

 9. `View-Edit/River flow`: define the water routing manually, while making sure to avoid creating lakes.
 Please remember to `Compare and match files` when switching from one window to another one.
 For instance, changing the topography will automatically alter the river flow.
 Be aware of this.
 At any time, you can manually `List river flow lakes`.
 No lakes should be found in the final boundary conditions.
 If lakes are found, you have to get rid of them.